Do you want to learn to rank #1 for high-traffic keywords in any niche?

 And, they miss out on a LOT of potential traffic.

-While "how to fly a quadcopter" only received 720 monthly searches, the aggregate search volume for all the related keywords tallied into the thousands.
+While "how to fly a quadcopter" only receives 720 monthly searches, the article ranks for 1,331 different keywords:

-Plug your target keyword back into the Keyword Planner and scroll down to the other keywords it generates.
+Plug your target keyword into SEMrush and scroll down to the Related Keywords report:

-First, perform a Google search for your target keyword and scroll down to the "Searches related to..." section.
-This little area is a goldmine for long tail keywords.
+Next, perform a quick search for your target keyword and scroll down to the "Searches related to..." section.

-Pro Tip: Take one of the keywords from the “Searches related to…” area, pop that into Google, and check out the “Searches related to…” results for that keyword.
-Rinse and repeat until you have a long list of keywords the Google Keyword Planner doesn’t show you.
+Tip: Take one of the keywords from the “Searches related to…” area, pop that into Google, and check out the “Searches related to…” results for that keyword.
+Rinse and repeat until you have a list of relevant long tail keywords to target.

 Enter your keyword into Google and look at the other terms Google suggests: